joelparkerhenderson/maturity-models/README.md

 <h2><a name="maturity-model-levels">Maturity model levels</a></h2>

-Maturity models typical have sequential levels.
+A maturity model typical has sequential levels.

+For example, a maturity model can have levels 1-3, generally corresponding to these meanings:

+1. Basic
+2. Intermediate
+3. Advanced

-For example, many popular maturity models have levels that are ranked 0-5, and often with these kinds of general characteristics:
+For example, a maturity model can have levels 0-5, generally corresponding to these meanings:

 0. None, Never, Novice
 1. Informal, Implicit, Individual Usage
-2. Developing, Describing, Department Usage
+2. Developing, Describing, Departmental Usage
 3. Defining, Detailing, Distributed Usage
 4. Managing, Measuring, Majority Usage
 5. Ongoing, Optimizing, Organization Usage